ChartsCSS/ChartsCSS.org/src/components/stacked.md

 ## Simple vs. Percentage

-To change the display between simple stacked view to percentage stacked view, you need to change the `--size` property.
+To change the display from a simple stacked view to a percentage stacked view, change the `--size` property.

-For **simple view**, we divide by the total number we want to compare the group too:
+For a **simple view**, we divide by the total number we want to compare the group to:

 ```html{2-4,7-9}
 <tr>